 d) higher vocational school training in further education in programmes of Free time pedagogy, Social Pedagogy, Tutoring or pedagogy studies.

-e) High schools education with leaving exam (maturita) in fields of Free time pedagogy or Social pedagogy.
+e) High schools education in the fields of Free time pedagogy or Social pedagogy.

-f) High school education programme with leaving exam (maturita) provided by tertiary educational institutions in a programme of life-long learning in fields of Free time pedagogy, Social pedagogy, Tutoring or Pedagogy.
+f) High school education provided by tertiary educational institutions in a programme of life-long learning in fields of Free time pedagogy, Social pedagogy, Tutoring or Pedagogy.